 While still a part of Del Mar City Beach, North Beach deserves its own mention because it’s popular with locals and tourists.

 If you’re a dog owner, you’ll be happy to know that North Beach has been nicknamed Dog Beach Del Mar.
-It’s one of the most dog-friendly beaches in San Diego County and dogs can be spotted here nearly every hour of the day.
+It’s one of the most dog-friendly beaches in San Diego County.
+Dogs can be spotted here nearly every hour of the day.

 During the winter months, dogs can run freely on this beach all the way from 29th Street north to the border of Solana Beach.
-The busy warmer months require dogs to be on a leash and for off-leash for limited hours.
-Off-leash is permitted from dawn until 8 a.m. and on a leash from 8 a.m. to dawn.
+The busy warmer months allow dogs to play off-leash for limited hours from dawn until 8 a.m. and on-leash for the rest of the day.
 You should check the City of Del Mar rules for bringing your dog to the beach before you go.

 North Beach Del Mar is also a favorite among surfers, with the reef providing the ideal break.
-The San Dieguito River meets the oceanfront here which is why this beach area is also called the River Mouth.
+The San Dieguito River meets the oceanfront here, so this beach area is also called the River Mouth.
 It is also across from the Del Mar Racetrack.

 For beautiful views that overlook North Beach, it’s worth exploring the trail on the north end that will lead you to James Scripps Bluff Preserve’s lookbook.

 - Dog walking